What’s New with Us?

 Decision Methods in Natural Resources and the Environment

-Robert Proudfoot recently completed a four-month, online environmental course with the University of Connecticut called "Decision Methods in Natural Resources and the Environment".
+In 2022, Robert Proudfoot completed a fourth-month, on-line course with the University of Connecticut called “Decision Making in Natural Resources and the Environment.”
 This course provided an introduction to Structured Decision Making, a practical guide to Environmental Management Choices.
 Structured decision making (SDM) is an organized, inclusive and transparent approach to understanding complex problems and generating and evaluating creative alternatives to address these problems.

 SDM is a valuable tool for persons or groups involved in making important decisions, particularly concerning how we will share and thrive in our environment.